-Team International Middle School
+Middle School Team

-Head of Department:
+Head of School

 I have lived and worked my entire life in California.
 My first job was working with children as a swimming instructor and lifeguard in Salinas, CA. After I graduated from college, I coached an AAU swim team in San Jose, and started graduate studies at San Jose State University.
 I was very fortunate to be hired as a geologist at the U. S. Geological Survey in Menlo Park.
 For nearly 20 years I worked in the Radiocarbon Laboratory, first as a technician and later as the supervisor of the lab.

 I was born and raised in Pensacola, Florida.
 I completed my undergraduate degree in German at the University of North Carolina at Asheville, one year of which was spent as an exchange student at the Universität Tübingen in Baden Württemberg, Germany.
-That experience transformed my entire world view, and I knew that the next step in my life would involve more overseas experiences.
+That experience transformed my entire worldview, and I knew that the next step in my life would involve more overseas experiences.
 I completed the FAST Train international education program at George Mason University in 2001.

 Since then I have taught Kindergarten, multiple subjects to 5th through 8th grades, English to 10th and 11th and Theory of Knowledge to 11th and 12th.
 I have gained teaching experience in all 3 major IB programs—PYP, MYP and DP—and the Advanced IB Curriculum and Instruction master’s degree I am working on through George Mason University continues to expand and deepen my understanding of the IB curriculum as a whole.
-Although my international school teaching experiences have taken place in numerous countries—Namibia, Egypt, Uzbekistan and the Philippines—I am incredibly excited to continue my international school teaching experience in the United States.
+Although my international school teaching experiences have taken place in numerous countries—Namibia, Egypt, Uzbekistan and the Philippines—I am excited to continue my international school teaching experience in the United States.

 As the new middle school English teacher it may come as no surprise that I love stories.
 I am an avid reader in my personal life, and I also find deep joy in the processes and experience of writing.
 I love to be outdoors either hiking or camping or boating or swimming or whatever.
 I love playing sports, specifically tennis and basketball.
 And I really love coaching basketball as well.

+Greetings!
 I’m an Australian, originally from country NSW, where I grew up riding horses and herding cattle on a 26 acre hobby farm.
-In 2001, I moved over 500 km away from home to study a Bachelor of Science degree at the University of Queensland, Brisbane.
+In 2001, I moved over 500 km away from home to pursue a Bachelor of Science degree at the University of Queensland, Brisbane.
 While studying at the university, I was fortunate enough to discover my love for teaching when tutoring freshman physics classes.
 After graduating with majors in both physics and mathematics, I decided that teaching was the right path for me and I enrolled immediately in a graduate entry bachelor of education program.

 Upon graduation, I taught for a year in a state high school, and then was lucky enough to be contacted by the school in which I had served my internship, an IB school, asking if I was interested in a position there.
 I jumped at the chance to become an IB-DP teacher, as I truly believe it is one of the best education models in the world.